100% FREE CONSULTATION

 What is a Wrongful Death Claim?

 A wrongful death claim is a legal action that can be taken when a person’s death is caused by the negligence, recklessness, or intentional actions of another party.
-In such cases, the surviving family members or beneficiaries of the deceased can file a lawsuit seeking compensation for their loss.

 The purpose of these claims is to hold the responsible party accountable for the death and provide financial relief to the grieving family.

-To establish a successful wrongful death claim, certain elements must be proven.
+To establish a successful wrongful death claim, certain elements must be proven:

 • Breach of duty: Demonstrating that the responsible party breached their duty of care through negligent or reckless actions, such as speeding, medical errors, or failure to maintain a safe working environment.